fdezcaminero/aGameOfGo/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+Many thanks to [Cindy Shin](https://www.behance.net/adagio07) for the original design

 Special thanks to https://unsplash.com/ and https://www.pexels.com/ (along with their photographers).